Use Experience Cloud login as single sign-on for your store customers (SSO)

 - Save the changes.

-Set app policies
+Step 3: Set the app policies

 - Add a Custom start page.